jonmiles/bootstrap-treeview/README.md

 Whether or not to enable ContextMenu.

 ### contextmenu
-Boolean.
-Default: false
+Object.
+Default : {}

 ContextMenu data and function.
-Default : {}

 Format as :